Bridging Loans

 01

-First, you’ll need to figure out how much you want to borrow and for how long.
-The amount you can borrow will be dependent on a wide range of factors including your available equity.
+You’ll need to figure out how much you want to borrow.
+The amount you can borrow will be dependent on a wide range of factors which your adviser can explain to you.

 02